-London transport is infamously complex, incorporating as it does the Tube, Overground trains, Docklands Light Railway, buses, trams, riverboats and even the Emirates Air Line cable car, which runs across the river at the O2 in Greenwich.
+London transport is infamously complex, incorporating as it does the London Underground, Overground trains, Docklands Light Railway, buses, trams, riverboats and even the Emirates Air Line cable car, which runs across the river at the O2 in Greenwich.
 So finding the cheapest way to get around is not always easy.

 Are Oyster Cards cheaper than paper tickets?